 The house may be a dream, but if the people next door are noisy, anti-social or just generally difficult it could spoil your enjoyment of living there.
 As well as asking, you can also try visiting the area at different times to get an impression of what the neighbourhood is like.

-This is another one where you could have the perfect house but what happens on the other side of the wall turns it into a nightmare.
-Check to see if the house next door has been subdivided into flats, in which case there could be tenants moving in and out all the time, and your bedroom could be next to someone’s living room.
+Check to see if the house next door has been subdivided into flats or a ‘house of multiple occupation’ (HMO).
+There could be tenants moving in and out all the time, and your bedroom could be next to someone’s living room.

 12. Which way does the garden face?

-You may have pleasant visions of sitting out on a summer’s evening sipping a cool glass if wine.
-But that’s not likely to happen if you have a north facing garden.
+You may have pleasant visions of sitting out on a summer’s evening sipping a cool glass of wine.
+But that’s not likely to happen if you have a north-facing garden.
 If you’re not sure which way the garden faces, ask.